How do the mechanics of the cosmos dictate the seasonal cycles, days and nights, as well as our internal biorhythms?

 Our current research in the field now primarily focuses on its uses in psychiatry, in particular mood disorders and psychoses.
 However, we are also testing application in areas such as sleep medicine, neurology and lung medicine, where circadian rhythms have been hypothesised to play a role.

-It all starts with a simple wristband, permanently worn on the user’s wrist.
-The wristband looks like a typical fitness band and measures a person’s physical activity and sleep.
+It all starts with a simple wristband with activity sensor, permanently worn on the user’s wrist.
+The Mindpax wristband looks like a typical fitness band and measures a person’s physical activity and sleep.
 The user installs the free application on their mobile phone and the wristband’s data is transferred to it via Bluetooth.
 This allows the user to regularly check both their sleep and activity.
 All data collected by the mobile app is encrypted and sent to a server where it is evaluated.
 The user then chooses with whom they want to share their data via a web portal.

 The main difference is in the way data is handled.
 Fitness bands / applications aggregate raw activity data into well-known fitness parameters such as the number of steps, calories burnt or periods of sleep, and the rest of the data is thrown away.
 The data analysis by Mindpax goes far deeper than that.
 We work with primary data, looking for long-term trends and links to an individual’s medical condition and its development as well as fitness parameters.
 As the amount of data grows, Mindpax’s algorithms are custom-adjusted for each user to detect deviations from the norm.